Qiskit/qiskit-ibm-runtime/docs/how_to_guide/run_job.md

-# Run a job
+# Run a program

-This guide shows you how to submit a job to a Qiskit Runtime service instance.
+This guide shows you how to run a runtime program.

 You can use the [QiskitRuntimeService.run()](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/stubs/qiskit_ibm_runtime.QiskitRuntimeService.run.html#qiskit_ibm_runtime.QiskitRuntimeService.run) method to invoke a runtime program.
 This method takes the following parameters: